-- Based on a Schedule 13G/A Information Statement (Amendment No. 4) filed with the SEC on February 8, 2012.
+- (5) Based on a Schedule 13G/A Information Statement (Amendment No. 4) filed with the SEC on February 8, 2012.
 The Schedule 13G/A discloses that the securities reported by Morgan Stanley as a parent holding company are owned, or may be deemed to be beneficially owned, by Morgan Stanley Investment Management, Inc. (MSIM), a wholly-owned subsidiary of Morgan Stanley and investment adviser in accordance with Rule 13d-1(b)(1)(ii)(E).
-The Schedule 13G/A reported that: (i) Morgan Stanley had sole voting power as to 14,260,510 shares of our Class A common stock and sole investment power as to 14,540,056 shares of our Class A common stock and sole investment power as to 14,540,056 shares of our Class A common stock. - Based on a Schedule 13G/A Information Statement (Amendment No. 4) filed with the SEC on February 10, 2012.
+The Schedule 13G/A reported that: (i) Morgan Stanley had sole voting power as to 14,260,510 shares of our Class A common stock and sole investment power as to 14,540,056 shares of our Class A common stock and (ii) MSIM had sole voting power as to 14,260,510 shares of our Class A common stock and sole investment power as to 14,540,056 shares of our Class A common stock. - (6) Based on a Schedule 13G/A Information Statement (Amendment No. 4) filed with the SEC on February 10, 2012.
 The Schedule 13G/A discloses that T. Rowe Price Associates, Inc. (Price Associates) had sole voting power as to 4,444,713 shares of our Class A common stock and sole investment power as to 16,521,696 shares of our Class A common stock.
 These securities are owned by various individual and institutional investors which Price Associates serves as investment adviser with power to direct investments and/or sole power to vote the securities.
 For purposes of the reporting requirements of the Securities Exchange Act of 1934, Price Associates is deemed to be a beneficial owner of such securities; however, Price Associates expressly disclaims that it is, in fact, the beneficial owner of such securities.